Greater Lawrence Community Action Agency.

 Greater Lawrence Community Action runs Head Start.
 The main mission is to be at the core of a network of non-profit community agencies providing comprehensive and high-quality child and family development services.
 The aid is for low-income, needy, and high-risk residents of Methuen, Andover, Lawrence and North Andover.
 Head Start provides individualized developmental services for children under the age of 6, and this is in addition to support services that include job training, education and counseling for parents.

 Heating bill assistance is used for managing high home energy costs.
 As too many households know, this can present a challenge.
 GLCAC offers a number of financial aid type programs that are designed to help them keep their homes warm during the cold Massachusetts winter months, such as the Low Income Home Energy Assistance Program, which provides direct financial assistance for paying heating bills.
+There are also other heating bill assistance programs in Massachusetts.

 Other resources in Massachusetts include HEARTWAP - Heating Energy Assistance Retrofit Task Weatherization Assistance Program.
 This assists income-eligible LIHEAP participants by providing free repairs or replacing heating systems.
 The program is paid for by the state of Massachusetts as well as the US Department of Health and Human Services.
 It is also monitored by the Commonwealth's Department of Housing and Community Development (DHCD), and implemented by GLCAC in the region.